wongjn/vscode-php-sniffer/README.md

 snippet (such as when _formatting on paste_ or on the command `format on selection`).
 This is passed to the `phpcbf` command as the value for `--exclude` when **not** formatting a whole file.
+* `phpSniffer.disableWhenDebugging`: Disable sniffing when any debug session is active.

 ## Known Issues